An online course to develop your fiction structural editing skills

 Would you like to move into editing fiction?

+In this eight-week intensive online course, experienced editor Nicola O’Shea will guide you through the fiction structural editing process.
 Enjoy the convenience of learning in your own home, and work within a small group of fellow editors.

 What you will gain from this course: